koalaman/shellcheck/shellcheck.1.md

     By default, `shellcheck` will only follow files specified on the command line (plus `/dev/null`).
 This option allows following any file the script may `source`.

+**FILES...**

+:   One or more script files to check, or "-" for standard input.

 # FORMATS